-The crowdfunding platform's terms of use
+Crowdfunding platforms' terms of use

-[44] The Working Group examined the potential effects of the terms of use of a crowdfunding platform.
+- [47] The Working Group examined the potential effects of the terms of use of a crowdfunding platform.
 In general, campaign organizers and donors must formally agree to these terms before they can access the platform, whether to start a campaign or to make a donation.
-The terms of use of some platforms reserve significant powers of intervention in the crowdfunding campaign and in the administration of the property received.

-[45] Since these terms of use constitute a contract of adhesion, they are liable to contain clauses that benefit the platform to the detriment of the users.
-Such clauses are reviewable by the courts, having regard in particular to articles 1435 (external clause), 1436 (illegible or incomprehensible clause) or 1437 (abusive clause) of the Civil Code.

-[46] The Working Group wanted to ensure that a platform's terms of use could not circumvent the application of the UGCA in three main areas:

-- The ability of the Québec courts to apply the UGCA where a trust is closely connected to Québec or where the platform's terms of use apply to consumers residing in Québec (see "Private International Law", below). - The application of a trust where the crowdfunding campaign meets the conditions set out in the UGCA.
+The terms of use of some platforms reserve significant discretionary powers allowing such platforms to intervene in a crowdfunding campaign and in the administration and disposition of the property received. - [48] Since the terms of use constitute a contract of adhesion, they are liable to contain clauses that benefit the platform unduly to the detriment of users.
+Such clauses are reviewable by the courts, having regard in particular to articles 1435 (external clause), 1436 (illegible or incomprehensible clause) or 1437 (abusive clause) of the Civil Code. - [49] The Working Group wanted to ensure that a platform's terms of use could not circumvent the application of the UGCA in three main areas: - The ability of the Québec courts to apply the UGCA where a trust is closely connected to Québec or where the platform's terms of use apply to consumers residing in Québec (see "Private International Law", below). - The application of a trust where the crowdfunding campaign meets the conditions set out in the UGCA.
 The following sentence from the UIPAA (civil law version) has therefore been removed from s.
-4 of the UGCA: "An exception to this rule is made only where the terms of the appeal state clearly that a different legal regime applies."

-• Imposing the duties of a trustee on a crowdfunding platform if it acts like a trustee (see ss.
+4 of the UGCA: "An exception to this rule is made only where the terms of the appeal state clearly that a different legal regime applies." - Imposing the duties of a trustee on a crowdfunding platform if it acts like a trustee (see ss.
 7 and 8).
-This is because, if a platform is involved in the administration of the donations received by a campaign organizer, it ceases to be an intermediary and must comply with the object of the campaign and the duty of loyalty to the beneficiaries and to the object of the trust.
+This is because, if a platform is involved in the administration and disposal of the donations received by a campaign organizer, it ceases to be an intermediary and must comply with the object of the campaign and the duty of loyalty to beneficiaries.